frozenspider/SubRipEditor/README.md

 Changelog
 ---------
+### 1.0.3
+* Parsing rules for TimeMark slightly relaxed, things like 0:0:0,0

 ### 1.0.2
 * TimeTark now supports mills separated by dot, in addition to comma
 * Renamed main class to SubRipEditorMain